-If hydrocortisone gets into your bloodstream, it can travel around your body and there's a very small chance that you may have a serious side effect.
+If hydrocortisone gets into your blood, it can travel around your body and there's a very small chance that you may have a serious side effect.

-- depressed (including having suicidal thoughts), feeling high, mood swings, feeling anxious, seeing or hearing things that aren't there or having strange or frightening thoughts - these can be signs of mental health problems
+- are depressed (including having suicidal thoughts), feeling high, mood swings, feeling anxious, seeing or hearing things that are not there or having strange or frightening thoughts – these can be signs of mental health problems

-- a fever (temperature above 38C), chills, a very sore throat, ear or sinus pain, a cough, pain when you pee, mouth sores or a wound that won't heal - these can be signs of an infection
+- have a high temperature, chills, a very sore throat, ear or sinus pain, a cough, pain when you pee, mouth sores or a wound that will not heal – these can be signs of an infection

-- sleepy or confused, feeling very thirsty or hungry, peeing more often than usual, flushing, breathing quickly or having breath that smells like fruit - these can be signs of high blood sugar
+- are sleepy or confused, feeling very thirsty or hungry, peeing more often than usual, flushing, breathing quickly or having breath that smells like fruit – these can be signs of diabetes or complications of diabetes

 Some of these side effects, such as mood changes, can happen after a few days.
 Others, such as getting a rounder face, can happen weeks or months after treatment.